-The Upper Brant Precinct will accommodate developments with a variety of building heights proportional to parcel size along Brant Street between Prospect Street and Blairholm Avenue with the tallest developments in the Downtown located north of Ghent Avenue.
+The Upper Brant Precinct will accommodate the tallest developments within the Downtown, where appropriate and compatible, with a variety of building heights proportional to parcel size along Brant Street between Prospect Street and Blairholm Avenue with the tallest developments in the Downtown located north of Ghent Avenue.
 Development will generally achieve a height and density that reflects the precinct's walking distance to higher-order transit at the Burlington GO Station and contributes to the creation of a transit, pedestrian and cycling oriented area while also achieving compatibility with adjacent established residential areas.

-- a) The following uses may be permitted within the Upper Brant Precinct: - residential uses with the exception of single detached dwellings, semi-detached dwellings and other forms of stand-alone groundoriented dwellings; - (ii) office uses; - (iii) retail and service commercial uses; - (iv) hotel uses; - (v) entertainment uses; and - (vi) recreation uses. - b) Development shall contain a minimum of two permitted uses, as identified in Subsection 8.1.1(3.13.1) a) of this Plan. - c) Development shall not exceed a height of twenty-five (25) storeys except in the following sectors where height shall be limited to one (1) storey for every four and a half (4.5) m. of parcel depth resulting in a maximum height of: - (i) eleven (11) storeys within Sector One (area 'S1') as identified on Schedule D: Land Use Downtown Urban Centre of this Plan; - (ii) seven (7) storeys within Sector Two (area 'S2') as identified on Schedule D: Land Use Downtown Urban Centre of this Plan; and
+- a) The following uses may be permitted within the Upper Brant Precinct: - residential uses with the exception of single detached dwellings, semi-detached dwellings and other forms of stand-alone groundoriented dwellings; - (ii) office uses; - (iii) retail and service commercial uses; - (iv) hotel uses; - (v) entertainment uses; and - (vi) recreation uses. - b) Development shall contain a minimum of two permitted uses, as identified in Subsection 8.1.1-(3.134.1) a) of this Plan. - Development shall not exceed a height of: twenty-five (25) storeys except in the following sectors where height shall be limited to one (1) storey for every four and a half (4.5) m. of parcel depth resulting in a maximum height of: - (i) eleven (11) storeys within Sector One (area 'S1') as identified on Schedule D: Land Use Downtown Urban Centre of this Plan; - (ii) seven (7) storeys within Sector Two (area 'S2') as identified on Schedule D: Land Use Downtown Urban Centre of this Plan; and

-- (iii) seventeen (17) storeys within Sector Three (area 'S3') as identified on Schedule D: Land Use Downtown Urban Centre of this Plan. - d) Mid-rise and tall buildings shall achieve a terraced built form with building height oriented toward Brant Street and away from areas designated Residential-Low Density on Schedule C: Land Use-Urban Area, of this Plan.
-Terracing shall be in accordance with a forty-five (45)-degree angular plane measured from a property line shared with a property designated Residential-Low Density on Schedule C: Land Use-Urban Area of this Plan. - e) Within Sector Three (area 'S3'), as identified on Schedule D: Land Use Downtown Urban Centre of this Plan, ground-oriented dwellings with a maximum height in accordance with 8.1.1(3.12.1) d) shall be provided adjacent to a property line shared with a property designated Residential Low-Density on 'Schedule C: Land Use Urban Area' of this Plan.
+- (vii)(iii) seventeen (17) storeys within Sector Three (area 'S3') as identified on Schedule D: Land Use - Downtown Urban Centre of this Plan. - one (1) storey for every four and a half (4.5) m of parcel depth for sites located immediately adjacent to properties designated Residential Low Density on Schedule C: Land Use Urban Area, of this Plan; or - twenty five (25) storeys for sites not located adjacent to properties designated Residential Low Density on Schedule C: Land Use Urban Area, of this Plan; - d) Mid-rise and tall buildings shall achieve a terraced built form with building height oriented toward Brant Street and away from areas designated Residential-Low Density on Schedule C: Land Use-Urban Area, of this Plan.
+Terracing shall be in accordance with a forty-five (45)-degree angular plane measured from a property line shared with a property designated Residential-Low Density on Schedule C: Land Use-Urban Area, of this Plan. - e)e) Within Sector Three (area 'S3'), as identified on Schedule D: Land Use Downtown Urban Centre of this Plan, ground-oriented dwellings with a maximum height in accordance with 8.1.1(3.12.1) d) shall be provided adjacent to a property line shared with a property designated Residential Low-Density on 'Schedule C: Land Use - Urban Area' of this Plan.